joseftw/JOS.ContentSerializer/README.md

 # EPiServer-ContentData-ToJson
 Converts any ContentData object to JSON

+We needed to get a JSON representation of EPiServer contenttypes at work because of how our frontend-framework(uses backbone and stuff) works.

 It currently supports the following EPiServer Property Types(more to come!):

 -  String